Blog

 1. Site Assessment & Suitability Check

-We assess your land’s topography, access, vegetation, and constraints.
-This includes budget discussions, zoning checks, and identifying risks like flooding or bushfire exposure.
+We begin by assessing your land, topography, access, existing vegetation, and physical constraints.
+This includes early budget discussions, zoning checks, and an assessment of risks such as flooding or bushfire exposure.
+In Brisbane, this often means reviewing flood overlays, stormwater requirements, and neighbourhood zoning, all of which can influence your rebuild strategy.

 2. Design & Documentation

-We collaborate with you to translate your vision into a buildable design.
-This includes concept development, material selection, and documentation for planning and construction.
+We work with you to translate your brief into a buildable design.
+This stage covers concept development, material selection, and the documentation needed for planning and construction.

 3. Approvals & Permits